kondrak/vkQuake2/README.md

 Building
 ===
 For extra challenge I decided to base vkQuake2 on the original id Software code.
 Because of this, there are no dependencies on external SDL-like libraries and the entire project is mostly self-contained.
-This also implies that some of the original bugs may be present - those may be fixed in upcoming releases.
+This also implies that some of the original bugs could be present - those may be fixed in upcoming releases.

 ## Windows
 - download and install [Vulkan SDK](https://vulkan.lunarg.com/) - make sure that the `VULKAN_SDK` environment variable is set afterwards
 - install [Visual Studio Community](https://www.visualstudio.com/products/free-developer-offers-vs) with the MFC package
-- install Windows Universal CRT SDK and Windows SDK 8.1 or the latest Windows 10 SDK (the latter will require retargetting the solution)
+- install Windows Universal CRT SDK and Windows SDK 8.1 or just the latest Windows 10 SDK (the latter will require retargetting the solution)
 - open `quake2.sln` and choose the target platform (32/64bit) - it should build with no additional steps required

 ## Linux
-Unfortunately, Linux code for Quake 2 did not age well and for that reason only the Vulkan renderer is available for use at this time.
+Unfortunately, Linux code for Quake 2 has not aged well and for that reason only the Vulkan renderer is available for use at this time.
 Build steps assume that Ubuntu is the target distribution:
 - install required dependencies:
 ```
 sudo apt install make gcc g++ mesa-common-dev libglu1-mesa-dev libxxf86dga-dev libxxf86vm-dev libasound2-dev libx11-dev libxcb1-dev
 ```
 - install [Vulkan SDK](https://vulkan.lunarg.com/) - the easiest way is to use [LunarG Ubuntu Packages](https://vulkan.lunarg.com/sdk/home#linux) - just follow instructions and there will be no additional steps required.
-If you decide to manually install the SDK, make sure proper environment variables are set afterwards - the easiest way is to add a section to your `.bashrc` file which would look similar to this:
+If you decide to manually install the SDK, make sure proper environment variables are set afterwards - the easiest way is to add a section to your `.bashrc` file which may look similar to this:
 ```
 export VULKAN_SDK=/home/user/VulkanSDK/1.1.92.1/x86_64
 export PATH=$VULKAN_SDK/bin:$PATH